moo-the-cow/docker-streaming/README.md

 **Other than that you are on your own, about your setup and networking**

 ## Update

-I provided the FULL RIST RELAY now. check out the moo-rist-forwarder section.
++ I provided the FULL RIST RELAY now. check out the moo-rist-forwarder section.

   This way you can connect FROM your OBS to anywhere (cloud hosting)

-**RIST current version:** 0.0.13
++ Added SRTLA RECEIVER V2 (source: https://github.com/irlserver/srtla)